 If there are any bits of fruit juice on the table, give that table a good clean as soon as possible.

-Also make sure to clean up under fruit trees and plants so that there is no fruit lying around in the garden.
+It’s also important to clean up under fruit trees and plants so that there is no fruit lying around in the garden.

 4. Keep Drinks Covered

-a very simple but effective thing to do when sitting on the patio is to keep the drinks and cans covered.
+A very simple but effective thing to do when sitting on the patio is to keep the drinks and cans covered.

-Wasps are attracted to the smell of certain beverages and they can actually crawl into your glass or beer can.
+Wasps are attracted to the smell of certain beverages, and they can actually crawl into your glass or beer can.

 5. Use a Wasp Trap